 1. We use SAP to calculate the CO2 emissions for your existing dwelling along with your proposed extension.

 2. We then calculate the CO2 emissions for the existing dwelling this time including a 'notional extension'.
 A notional extension is an extension that meets the minimum standards stated within the approved document/technical booklet.

 3. Compliance is achieved, provided the 'proposed' CO2 emissions are no greater than the 'notional' CO2 emissions.

-An alternative but more stringent approach to compliance would be to undertake a U-Value Calculation.
-This would be used to demonstrate that new thermal elements introduced with the proposed extension, better the Area Weighted U-Values/ Standards shown in The Government's Approved Documents/ Technical Handbooks (See U-Value Calculations for further information).
+An alternate, but more stringent approach, to compliance would be to undertake a U-Value Calculation.
+This would be used to demonstrate that new thermal elements introduced with the proposed extension, better the Area Weighted U-Values/ Standards shown in the government's Approved Documents/ Technical Handbooks (See U-Value Calculations for further information).

 Call us now on